dimitrisPs/DeepPruner_SCARED/README.md

 in the surgical domain.
 The dataset consists of stereo video sequences, accompanied with ground truth point map annotations and stereo calibration parameters.

-To get access to the dataset, you visit the the [Challenge's webpage](https://endovissub2019-scared.grand-challenge.org/Home/), request to join the competition and after your request pass the review process will be provided with instructions on how to download the dataset.
+To get access to the dataset, you visit the [Challenge's webpage](https://endovissub2019-scared.grand-challenge.org/Home/), request to join the competition and after your request pass the review process will be provided with instructions on how to download the dataset.